How to buy Afterpay (SQ2) shares in Australia

 Valuing Afterpay stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Afterpay's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-The EBITDA is a measure of a Afterpay's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Afterpay's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months